 Out Of Time (Warner Bros.
 ‘91) Rating: A

 With nary an electric guitar in sight, R.E.M. released Out Of Time, which became their big commercial breakthrough.
-Largely on the back of the evocative, haunting hit single “Losing My Religion” (and we’re talking about a massive hit this time, in large part due to its memorable video), Out Of Time made R.E.M. one of the biggest bands in the world (they had long been one of the best).
+Largely on the back of the evocative, haunting hit single “Losing My Religion” (and we’re talking about a massive hit this time, in large part due to its much-viewed video), Out Of Time made R.E.M. one of the biggest bands in the world (they had long been one of the best).
 Featuring eclectic instrumentation such as mandolins, piano/organ, and lush strings (beautifully arranged by Mark Bingham), this simple, low-key affair turns down the political posturing for a more personal lyrical approach.
 The album is basically comprised of a handful of brilliant pop songs surrounded by often-lovely if hard to remember at first mood pieces, and it’s also notable for a couple of Mike Mills lead vocals and high profile guest appearances from rapper KRS-One and the B52's Kate Pierson.
 Unfortunately, KRS-One’s annoying yammering somewhat sabotages the otherwise strong “Radio Song,” but Pierson’s charming harmonies greatly enhance the enjoyably upbeat anthem “Shiny Happy People” (which a lot of people seem to loathe but which I love for its mindless infectiousness) and the superlative sing along “Me In Honey,” which also contains one of Stipe’s best lyrics (an “answer song” to 10,000 Maniacs “Eat For Two,” it’s about an unplanned pregnancy from the male’s point of view).
 Elsewhere, bassist Mike Mills gets vocal spotlights on two of my all-time favorite R.E.M. songs, proving his mettle on both the ethereal beauty of “Near Wild Heaven” (whose layered harmonies, including Stipe, are what really makes it special) and the brilliantly dreamy, more up-tempo, string-heavy “Texarkana,” which is also musically anchored by Mills' sturdy bass work.
 Elsewhere, “Low” is a stark keyboard and bass-led mood piece, while the largely instrumental “Endgame” delivers gorgeously lush, summery atmospherics, further demonstrating the versatile talents of a band in top form.
 After subdued spoken word verses, the jangly guitars and soaring chants of “Belong” again shows why this is among the band's best harmony albums, while the emotional keyboard and harpsichord dominated ballad “Half A World Away” and the aptly titled “Country Feedback,” featuring particularly intense and affecting Stipe vocals alongside some Neil Young-like guitar, are also well worth the price of admission.
-The end result is the band’s poppiest and one of their most adventurous (and best) overall outings, and it was a smashing success on every level despite its dearth of basic rock 'n' roll (this is a pop album through and through).
+The end result is the band’s poppiest, one of their most adventurous, and one of their best overall outings, and it was a smashing success on every level despite its dearth of basic rock 'n' roll (this is a pop album through and through).
 This was more than compensated for by the consistently terrific music and the atypical approach taken by its now superstar practitioners.

 Automatic For The People (Warner Bros ‘92) Rating: A+

 Released a mere year after Out Of Time, this darkly brooding but beautiful album was R.E.M.’s absolute masterpiece.
 A quietly somber affair whose primary themes were death and mourning (and AIDS), it was a testament to R.E.M.’s loyal fan base and their own unquestionable integrity that this intensely personal album sold so well (14 million copies worldwide).
 Granted, I can see why some people find the album overly dreary and therefore boring, as it can be a little slow going at times, but overall I think it's a beautifully conceived album that's greater than the sum of its parts.
-Besides, it does contain a couple of quirky R.E.M. rockers in “Sidewinder Sleeps Tonight” (dig this clever tribute to The Tokens) and “Ignoreland,” which musically recalls late-period Who and lyrically sees Stipe in political rant mode (though it's rush of words aren't quite as extreme or imaginative as those on "It’s The End Of The World As We Know It (And I Feel Fine)”).
+Besides, it does contain a couple of quirky R.E.M. rockers in “Sidewinder Sleeps Tonight” (dig this clever tribute to The Tokens) and “Ignoreland,” which musically recalls late-period Who and lyrically sees Stipe in political rant mode (though it's rush of words aren't quite as extreme or as imaginative as those on "It’s The End Of The World As We Know It (And I Feel Fine)”).
 Then again, fine though those songs are, they sound a little out of place amid all the surrounding sadness, and where the album really achieves its already classic status is on several brilliant ballads.
 On “Try Not To Breathe” an old man holds onto what little time he has left with a quiet dignity, while “Everybody Hurts” (the album’s biggest single, again greatly boosted by a memorable video) offered a universal statement of togetherness and hope that everybody could relate to, connecting in a direct (almost corny) manner that R.E.M. would never have even attempted earlier in their career.
 This may be elevator music, but it's really good, intensely emotional elevator music, and by and large these are really good songs, most of which feature the spiritual sounds of a Hammond organ, brushed drums, acoustic guitar, and the occasional classy string section (tastefully arranged by Led Zeppelin's John Paul Jones in a most surprising but spectacularly successful collaboration), electric guitar interjection (as on the memorably mournful "Sweetness Follows"), and/or more exotic instrumentation a la Green and Out Of Time.
 Saving the best for last, this expertly sequenced album (for example, "New Orleans Instrumental No. 1" is a nice fluffy change of pace after the draining heaviness of "Everybody Hurts") builds powerfully towards the last three songs, all of which are among R.E.M.'s very best.
 “Man On The Moon” is a whimsical ode to the late comedian Andy Kaufman and Elvis Presley that features mellow verses and a brighter pop chorus, while the atmospheric “Nightswimming” is a brilliantly evocative and majestic piano ballad (with beautiful oboe/clarinet as well, not to mention some cello and viola here and there) before “Find The River” ends the album with another timeless, musically gorgeous ballad, this one boosted by melodica accompaniment, airy harmonies, and poetic lyrics like "watch the road and memorize, this life that pass before my eyes."
 Really, after that fantastic late album climax (arguably the finest final three songs on any album ever) I can hardly remember some of the less inspired earlier songs and, together with Out Of Time, these albums barely edge out the band's earliest recordings (Murmur and Reckoning) as representing R.E.M.'s career peak, certainly so if artistic merit and commercial impact are considered.

 Monster (Warner Bros ‘94) Rating: B